openstack-archive/fuel-main/README.md

   RPM spec for fuel and fuel-release packages.
 - ```utils```
   Auxiliary scripts. (being deprecated)
-- ```virtualbox```
-  Scripts that allow a user to try Fuel easily.
-Being run they start several virtual box VMs.
-One of them is used for the Fuel master node and others are used as slave nodes where Fuel installs an operating system and deploys OpenStack.
 - ```Makefile```
   It is the main GNU Make file which includes all other necessary GNU Make files.
 - ```config.mk```